youngdjn/postfire-regen/README.md

 ## Scripts
 - regen_compile_data.R: take survey data and geospatial data (e.g. climate, elevation) to extract relevant data summarized by plot and by plotXspecies (the intermediate products--see below)
   #### To-do:
-    - make sure seedlings of unknown age are counted (in total but not as a particular age); to do this need to add another column for "unknown age"
+    - make sure seedlings of unknown age are counted (in total but not as a particular age, not even "early" and "young"); to do this need to add another column for "unknown age"; set all tallied CADES and all hardwoods to this age
     - should we keep saplings listed in high-severity plots? why are there saplings found there? check how many

 - regen_compile_data_functions.R: functions used by the script above

-- regen_analysis.R: take intermediate data products, compute appropriate summaries (via aggregation) and perform analyses
+- regen_analysis.R: take intermediate data products, compute appropriate summaries (via aggregation of plots into topoclimatic categories) and perform analyses
   #### To-do:
-  - Improve topoclimate categorization to (a) allow more topoclimatic categories for fires that have more plots, to achieve a target of ~10(?) plots per category per fire, (b) make sure there are enough plots in all factorial combinations of categorization variables (e.g., what if there are no high-radiation plots in high-precipitation areas?), and (c) make sure there are enough control plots as well as high-severity plots
   - Minimum of 5 highsev and 5 control plots in a topoclimatic category in order to include it in analysis
-    - Update regen summarization to (a) specify old-young cutoff age on independent line, (b) have flexibility to deal with fires that are 4 years old.
-  - Seedlings counts should be counts per year
+  - (Optional) Improve topoclimate categorization to (a) allow more topoclimatic categories for fires that have more plots, to achieve a target of ~10(?) plots per category per fire, (b) make sure there are enough plots in all factorial combinations of categorization variables (e.g., what if there are no high-radiation plots in high-precipitation areas?), and (c) make sure there are enough control plots as well as high-severity plots

 - regen_analysis_functions.R: functions used by the script above